 - Postnuptial agreements are executed and updated continually after a couple is married.
 This is a written contract used to clarify ownership of assets or debts acquired during the marriage and to settle the couple's affairs and assets in the event of a separation or divorce.

 - Cohabitation agreements are contracts between unmarried couples who live together, detailing legal rights and responsibilities between partners.
 Property ownership is clarified and it is determined how assets and debts will be divided in the event of a separation.
-In Washington State, committed intimate relationships (formerly known as meretricious relationships) hold rights and responsibilities similar to those of married couples, including property and asset ownership.
+In Washington State, formerly known as meretricious relationships) hold rights and responsibilities similar to those of married couples, including property and asset ownership.
 Cohabitation agreements serve to protect individuals and their assets.